idaholab/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step1.md

 !listing htgr/generic-pbr-tutorial/step1.i block=NavierStokesFV start=porosity end=initial_velocity

+Note that porosity can also be provided as a functor material property which offers more flexibility when porosity smoothing is required.
+Porosity smoothing is not used in this tutorial because the `Bernoulli` treatment for porosity jumps is used.
 The names of the density and dynamic viscosity functors need to be provided to the
 action: